agc93/project-sicario/docs/content/en/templating/filters.md

 }
 ```

-You'll see that in our `window.after` and `window.before` we could use the original string, run it through the `string` filter and Sicario will automatically change those values to their hex equivalents
+You'll see that in our `window.after` and `window.before` we could use the original string, run it through the `string` filter and {{< shortName >}} will automatically change those values to their hex equivalents

 ## Number Conversions

-One of the other most common uses for Sicario's filters is for converting different numbers to hex automatically.
+One of the other most common uses for {{< shortName >}}'s filters is for converting different numbers to hex automatically.
 For example, if you wanted to change every plane with a `RollInterpSpeed` statistic of 2 to 2.5, you could use this patch:

 ```json
 {